 The competition among banks for hired workers skilled in these area is “heating up,” according to Computer World.
 Two main areas dominant the hiring: Big Data engineers and data scientists.

-The engineering group works more in designing data collection systems.
-The second groups come from a data science and business analytics background.
-They are charged with helping business leaders use conclusions drawn from data to make important decisions.
+The engineering group works more in designing data collection systems, whereas the second groups come from a data science and business analytics background.
+These groups help business leaders use conclusions from the data to make important decisions.